Courses Offered

 Instructor: Melvin Mark, PhD

-Description: Evaluators who are not aware of the contemporary and historical aspects of the profession “are doomed to repeat past mistakes and, equally debilitating, will fail to sustain and build on past successes” Madaus, Scriven and Stufflebeam (1983).
+Description: Evaluators who are not aware of the contemporary and historical aspects of the profession “are doomed to repeat past mistakes and, equally debilitating, will fail to sustain and build on past successes” (Madaus, Scriven & Stufflebeam, 1983).
 “Evaluation theories are like military strategy and tactics; methods are like military weapons and logistics.
 The good commander needs to know strategy and tactics to deploy weapons properly or to organize logistics in different situations.
-The good evaluator needs theories for the same reasons in choosing and deploying methods.”
-Shadish, Cook and Leviton (1991).
+The good evaluator needs theories for the same reasons in choosing and deploying methods” (Shadish, Cook & Leviton, 1991).

-These quotes from Madaus et al. (1983) and Shadish et al. (1991) provide the perfect rationale for why the serious evaluator should be concerned with models and theories of evaluation.
+These quotes provide a rationale for why the serious evaluator should know about models and theories of evaluation.
 The primary purpose of this class is to overview major streams of evaluation theories (or models), and to consider their implications for practice.
-Topics include: (1) why evaluation theories matter, (2) frameworks for classifying different theories, (3) in-depth examination of several major theories, (4) identification of key issues on which evaluation theories and models differ, (5) benefits and risks of relying heavily on any one theory, and (6) tools and skills that can help you in picking and choosing from and combining across different theoretical perspectives in planning an evaluation in a specific context.
-The overarching theme will be on practice implications, that is, on what difference it would make for practice to follow one theory or some other.
+Topics include: (1) why evaluation theories matter, (2) frameworks describing the overall lay of the land of evaluation theory, (3) in-depth examination of several major theories, (4) identification of key issues on which evaluation theories and models differ, (5) benefits and risks of relying heavily on any one theory, and (6) tools and skills that can help you in picking and choosing from, and combining across, different theoretical perspectives for a particular evaluation in a specific context.
+The overarching theme is on practice implications, that is, on what difference it would make to follow one theory or some other.

-Theories to be discussed will be ones that have had a significant impact on the evaluation field, that offer perspectives with major implications for practice, and that represent important and different streams of theory and practice.
-Case examples from the past will be used to illustrate key aspects of each theory’s approach to practice.
+The theories to be discussed have had a significant impact on the evaluation field.
+They offer perspectives with major implications for practice and represent different, important streams of evaluation.
+Case examples will be used to illustrate key aspects of each theory’s approach to practice and class exercises will asked participants to apply the theories.

 Recommended Audience: The instructor’s assumption will be that most people attending the session may have some general familiarity with the work of a few evaluation theorists, but will not themselves be scholars of evaluation theory.
 At the same time, the course should be useful, whatever one’s level of familiarity with evaluation theory.